leonardcl/dingdong-fer/README.md

 This repository contains the source code for the **Student Engagement Analysis System**, developed as part of an undergraduate thesis.
 The system is designed to analyze student engagement in real-time during online learning sessions by detecting emotional and behavioral cues from students using their webcam.

-This project published on: https://jurnalelektro.petra.ac.id/index.php/elk/article/view/25888/20824
+This project was published in: [this article (in Indonesian)](https://jurnalelektro.petra.ac.id/index.php/elk/article/view/25888/20824)

 ---